creationix/jack/classes.md

 ## "insert" (value, index)

-otherwise insert value at tonumber(index) error if out of range return value
+otherwise insert value at tointeger(index) error if out of range return value

 ## "remove" (index)

-remove item at tonumber(index) error if out of range
+remove item at tointeger(index) error if out of range

 ## "push" (value)